joachimesque/pyreNoel/README.md

 Specify a language.
 Defaults to `en`.

 ## What next?

-The email text is in French.
-You gotta change it before using it.
-I'll have to check out simple templating systems available in Python so I can have various templates for different languages.

 Why not make an online service for this script?
 I would need to make a GUI for editing the participants, translate Python to JS, see about the email strategy.
 Lotsa work and there's so little time.